Jorge Humberto Figueroa Benítez: Career

 Jorge Humberto Figueroa Benítez was born on 2 September 1989 in Culiacan, Sinaloa.
 From adulthood he began working as a drug trafficker working for the Sinaloa Cartel.
 He became a right hand man of Nestor Isidro Perez Salas alias El Nini, who was the Commander of Los Ninis until his arrest in November 2023.
 After that El Perris became the Commander of the Los Ninis.

 In 2019, he was the main commander in attacks against Mexican army for the release of Ovidio Guzmán López thus gaining trust among the Los Chapitos faction of the group.

 In 2024, he was involved in the kidnapping of Ismael "El Mayo" Zambada who was then the leader of rival El Mayiza faction of Sinaloa Cartel.
 Reports indicated that El Perris was the one who tied up El Mayo and transferred him to the plane which landed in the USA, leading to the arrest of El Mayo.

 The US government had placed a $1 million bounty for his capture.

 Capture attempts

 Operation in Tres Rios

 On 21 September 2024, the Mexican army tried to capture by raiding the Depas Clamont apartment complex, located in sector of Tres Ríos in Culiacán, Sinaloa where he was allegedly hiding.
 A series of gunfights ensued between Cartel members and Army personnel leading to the partial destruction of the complex.
 El Perris managed to escape through sewage tunnel and escaped the raid.

-Operation in Navalato and Angostura
+Operation in Navolato and Angostura

-On 4 October 2024, another attempt to capture El Perris was launched this time in coordination with both ground troops and Navy helicopters.
-The Operation took in Navalato and Angostura municipalities of Sinaloa.
-The Operation resulted in capture of five of his senior associates but El Perris evaded the capture.
+On 4 October 2024, another attempt to capture El Perris was launched, this time in coordination with both ground troops and Navy helicopters.
+The operation took place in the Navolato and Angostura municipalities of Sinaloa.
+The operation resulted in the capture of five of his senior associates, but El Perris managed to flee.